-(default "\$USER_HOME/Scratch.thy" or ":" for empty buffer).
+Start jEdit with Isabelle plugin setup and open FILES (default "\$USER_HOME/Scratch.thy" or ":" for empty buffer).

+The -1 option specifies the session name of the logic image to be used for proof processing.
+Additional session root directories may be included via option -d to augment the session name space (see also [3]).
 By default, the specified image is checked and built on demand.
 The -s option determines where to store the result session image of isabelle build.
 The -n option bypasses the implicit build process for the selected session image.